Satcomwarrior/Mudd-monkies/README.md

 - The echo tool demonstrates proper MCP tool implementation
 - Ready for immediate Claude integration and testing
 - Extensible architecture for additional construction tools

+## Quantum-inspired optimisation explained

+The `python/quantum_blueprint_optimizer.py` module is a classical solver that borrows the maths of continuous-time quantum walks.
+It is not a quantum computer, but it does simulate a complex-valued wavefunction so the optimiser can examine many layout permutations at once without getting trapped in a greedy corner case.

+- **What actually happens** – The solver builds a Hamiltonian matrix where low energy corresponds to desirable fixture relationships.
+At each step it evolves a complex state vector `psi` with the textbook update `U = torch.linalg.matrix_exp(-1j * H * dt)` and renormalises the result.
+This is straight from the Schrödinger equation and runs efficiently on a GPU such as an RTX 3070.
+- **Why bother** – Greedy heuristics settle for the first locally convenient placement.
+Brute force enumerates astronomically many combinations.
+The simulated quantum walk keeps a global view of the blueprint, allowing the probability wave to reinforce globally consistent solutions instead of getting stuck.
+- **What you get back** – After evolution the algorithm samples the highest-probability fixtures, returning both the probabilities and the raw wavefunction so you can audit or post-process the result.
+There is no marketing smoke: you can inspect the Hamiltonian, probabilities, and selected node IDs directly.

+This section exists so engineers can evaluate the approach without hype.
+If the model does not deliver, you can adjust the Hamiltonian weights, add explicit penalties or preferences, or swap in a different optimiser entirely.